 Channel Developers are permitted to develop Channel Applications that integrate Channel Platforms with the Service.
 The Channel Applications may only be distributed and/or sold in the Shopify App Store.
 All Channel Applications are subject to approval and acceptance by Shopify, and Shopify retains the right to remove a Channel Application from the Shopify App Store at any time for any reason.

-In addition to and without limiting the generality of Part C, Sections 1 and 2, the Merchant Agreement for Merchants who use the Channel Application must also include terms that specify: (i) any and all charges associated with the Merchant’s use of the Channel Application; and (ii) any eligibility criteria that the Merchant must meet prior to the Merchant’s acceptance to use the Channel Application, and to the extent reasonably practicable, provide examples of such eligibility criteria and information respecting Channel Developer’s review and/or appeal process, if applicable.
+In addition to and without limiting the generality of Section 6.1 of the Shopify API Terms, the Merchant Agreement for Merchants who use the Channel Application must also include terms that specify: (i) any and all charges associated with the Merchant’s use of the Channel Application; and (ii) any eligibility criteria that the Merchant must meet prior to the Merchant’s acceptance to use the Channel Application, and to the extent reasonably practicable, provide examples of such eligibility criteria and information respecting Channel Developer’s review and appeal process, if applicable.

 If Channel Developer will create and issue charges to Merchants for Merchants’ use of the Channel Application, whether in the form of cost-per-acquisition, cost-per-click, percentage commission or otherwise, Channel Developer must use the Shopify Billing API.
 It is the Channel Developer’s responsibility to: (i) obtain Merchant consent in the Merchant Agreement to create and issue such charges, and (ii) bill the Merchant in compliance with applicable legal requirements and card network payment rules.
 Amounts owing to Channel Developer for a Merchant’s use of the Channel Application will be paid in the same manner as Fees are paid to App Developers under the App Plan, as outlined in Part A, Section 3.2.